Natalie Venalaien and Co-designer Keith O’Brien are awarded first place in the Large Bath division.

 The National Kitchen & Bath Association (NKBA) Ontario Chapter revealed the winners of the 2016 Design Competition at their 13th Annual Design Awards Gala on April 9.
 Echoing this year’s theme, “Life is just a Blanc Slate, what matters is what you create,” dress code was option white, and the white backdrop put the focus on the designers and their accomplishments.

-Over 30 winners from across eight main kitchen and bath categories and six speciality categories, including the prestigious Pinnacle Award and the People’s Choice Award, were honoured and recognized for their creativity and design excellence at the gala event.
+Over 30 winners from across eight main kitchen and bath categories and six specialty categories, including the prestigious Pinnacle Award and the People’s Choice Award, were honoured and recognized for their creativity and design excellence at the gala event.
 Entries to the annual competition were judged by a panel of NKBA-certified designers (CMKBD, CKD, CBD) and industry experts.
 All qualifying projects were scored on various criteria, including NKBA guidelines, safety and ergonomics, elements and principles of design, design planning, creativity and presentation.

 By featuring the winning designers at the awards gala, and in this publication, it brings awareness of the importance of professional design to both the consumer and within the industry.